Monmouth (Natchez, Mississippi): Ronald and Lani Riches

 After several changes of ownership, Ronald and Lani Riches of Los Angeles, California, purchased the property in 1978 and restored it to its original condition.
 The restoration of the house and original brick kitchen took three years.
 In 1982, after archaeological research determined the location of two small houses used as slave quarters, the buildings were reconstructed on the original sites.
 Though most of John Quitman's original furnishings had been lost, the house still contained a few pieces such as a sofa, a carved settee, and several chairs.
 The Riches searched for other furniture and memorabilia from Quitman, and they were able to recover his desk, two four-poster beds, and the Quitman family Bible.
 Other memorabilia now include the gold sword presented to Quitman by James K. Polk and the United States Congress for his services in the Mexican–American War, as well as the red handkerchief Quitman used to rally his troops.

-Nancy and Warren Reuthter

-Nancy and Warren Reuther are some of the current managing owners of Monmouth Historic Inn along with private investors.
-With extensive experience in the hotel and tourism industry, they continue to make sure every modern comfort has been provided in the 30 elegantly appointed spacious rooms and suites, yet carefully integrated as not to spoil the historic architectural virtue.

 Monmouth Historic Inn & Gardens

-Monmouth is now a small luxury hotel with 30 rooms and suites throughout the house and grounds.
-There is a fine-dining restaurant on site, Restaurant 1818, as well as a casual dining in The Quitman Lounge.
-Tours of the mansion are offered daily at 10 am and 2pm, and a gift shop in open to the public 7 days a week from 8am until 9pm.
-There have been a number of notable guests including President and Hillary Clinton, Michael Eisner, Alec Baldwin, Maya Angelou, Sela Ward, James Woods, Rob Reiner, Connie Chung, Morley Safer, Debbie Gibson, Ruby Dee and Michael Damian.
+Monmouth is now a small luxury hotel with a restaurant, lounge, gift shop, and 30 rooms and suites in the main house and outbuildings.
+Tours of the mansion are offered daily at 10 am and 2 pm.